 “How can I build up my experience so that a hospital or other healthcare facility will hire me?”

 These are just some of the questions that I’ve been asked by friends, peers, and strangers over the last ten years that I’ve been working as an Informatics Nurse.
-To help get some answers, I initially turned to the web for some guidance about this topic because I wanted to give them a comprehensive answer that went beyond my own experience, but I found that other nurses around the US were asking the same questions, mostly in nursing forums.
+To help get some answers, I initially turned to the web for guidance because I wanted to give them a comprehensive answer that went beyond my own experience, but I found that other nurses around the US were also asking the same questions, mostly in nursing forums.

 Most of the answers were personal anecdotes from nurses who made the transition.
 I noted that some had career paths similar to mine, while others had vastly different experiences.
-Some of them volunteered for informatics-related responsibilities, like I did, while others had the role handed to them by management.
+Some volunteered for informatics-related responsibilities, like I did, while others had the role handed to them by management.
 Some decided to pursue a graduate degree, while others earned an informatics or project management-related certification.
 Some nurses did both.

-Below is a list of possible ways to transition to a career in nursing informatics, compiled from my informal “research” and my own experience.
+Below is a list of possible ways to help you transition to a career in nursing informatics, compiled from my informal “research” and my own experience.
 I have not dubbed these steps “simple” or “easy”, because most of them involve a set of preparatory steps, and some of them are complex and may require a significant commitment in time and energy.
 Oftentimes, it takes a combination of these steps to break into your first official Nursing Informatics job.
 Please consider these as general guidelines which are intended to help you take that first step in the transition.

 Note that these are not ordered by priority or effectiveness, and the links I’m providing are meant to be resources, and not endorsements of any particular book, group, organization, school, or conference.